danielnbarbosa/drlnd_navigation/README.md

 Place the file in the top level directory of the repo and unzip the file.

-# Train the agent
+### Train your agent

 To train the agent run `python bananas.py`.
-This will fire up the Unity environment and output live training statistics.
-When training is finished you'll have a saved model and see some graphs that help visualize the agent's learning progress.
+This will fire up the Unity environment and output live training statistics to the command line.
+When training is finished you'll have a saved model in `checkpoints/solved.pth` and see some graphs that help visualize the agent's learning progress.
 It should take the agent around 150 - 250 episodes to solve the environment.

 To watch your trained agent interact with the environment run `python bananas.py --render`.
 This will load the saved weights from a checkpoint file.

 Mac users will need to use `pythonw` instead of `python` due to matplotlib requiring a framework build of python.
 More details [here](https://matplotlib.org/faq/osx_framework.html).

+Feel to experiment with modifying the hyperparameters to see how it affects training.